 Therefore, it’s more crucial than ever that you understand the tech you use every minute of your life.
 Start consuming technology in a way you think is appropriate.
 Years ago, if you were not familiar with the nuances of technology, at best, you wouldn’t be able to reboot your computer.
 Today, you can end up compromising your personal information.

 You’ll have to know exactly what you are signing up for when you click that Agree button.
 The data-hungry apps are not going anywhere.
 There’s a reason they’re free.
 Even if you aren’t unable to quit entirely, you can minimize their impact.

-Don’t like Google snooping on you all the time?
-Switch off the Web & App Activity setting.
+Don’t you like Google snooping on you all the time?
+Switch off the Web & App Activity settings.
 Not comfortable with how Facebook handles your personal data?
 Delete your account along with the media on it.
-There will be compromises and even that won’t promise you’re completely safe.
+There will be compromises, and even that won’t promise you’re completely safe.
 Verify WhatsApp forwards before blindly forwarding them further.
 You will just have to figure out which one’s the least bad.

 I’m not going to give you false hope.
 The forthcoming year will be no different.
 It will bring even advancements on several fronts.
 Social networks will continue to struggle with the spread of misinformation and hate speech on their platforms.
 Phones will get even more memory and power so that you can scroll your social feeds at twice the rate.